|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 The village Megisti and the Blue Cave are the major attractions.
 There are also a few monasteries which are on the way to the airport, an ancient Lycian tomb from the 5th century BC, and the island's old capital Paleokastro located in the mountains above Megisti.

-I highly recommend a walk to Paleokastro, not to see Paleokastro but for the breathtaking view over Megisti and over the mighty mountains of Turkey.
+I highly recommend a hike to Paleokastro, not to see Paleokastro but for the breathtaking view over Megisti and over the mighty mountains of Turkey.
 Getting there is easy and requires only strong knees.
 The steps start out in Megisti.
 You can not miss it.
 See picture of the view further down.

 The Blue Cave is said to be the biggest, bluest and most amazing cave in Greece, some say in the whole Mediterranean.
 Before I saw the cave the first time, I was sceptical.
 I do not know how many "Blue Caves" I have seen in Greece.
 Some I have been impressed of, but most ones I gave a shrug of the shoulders at, but not this one.